vinicius3g/node-api/README.md

 # node-api
-api usando atecnologia do nodejs
+api usando a tecnologia do nodejs